YoheiKakiuchi/robotsimulation-docker/README.md

-# install choreonoid on docker
+# Install choreonoid on docker

-## install docker and nvidia-docker
+## Install docker and nvidia-docker

 install docker and install nvidia-docker (described later in this document)